DylanWild/SpaceInvaders/README.md

 # SpaceInvaders
-This was a group project recreating Space Invader.
+This was a group project recreating Space Invaders.

 The game was built using Canvas.js.